dsbowen/hemlock/docs_md/tutorial/data.md

 By the end of this part of the tutorial, you'll be able to store and download data.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.2/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.2/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Previewing data from a single participant

 Each participant contributes data to a data frame which you can download.
 We'll start by looking at the data belonging to a 'test participant'.